MariaMsu/session_identification/README.md

 ### User session definition
 There are different versions of what to consider a user session.
-This module provides implementation for 2 user session identification policies.
+This module provides an implementation for 2 user session identification policies.

-**Policy 1: time bounded actions (tb).**
+**Policy 1: time-bounded actions (tb).**
 A user session is a set of actions performed by a user or an IDE with a short time interval between these actions.
 With this policy, all the rows get a user session id.

 **Policy 2: actions between start and close (sc).**
-A user session is a set of all events for a distinct user happened between the events 'ide.start' and 'ide.close'.
+A user session is a set of all events for a distinct user that happened between the events 'ide.start' and 'ide.close'.
-If an ide was opened but was not yet closed, this set of action is also considered as a session.
+If an ide was opened but was not yet closed, this set of actions is also considered as a session.
-With this policy, some rows does not belong to any user session.
+With this policy, some rows do not belong to any user session.